-India elections turn spotlight on informal jobs for youth
+A good, steady job?
+India election turns spotlight on a dream gone sour

 Sahu scaled up his work to as much as 14 hours a day, going to college only to take exams, but he still had to borrow money from his parents for loan repayments.

-Frustration mounting, Sahu and other drivers in Ranchi staged a strike asking to be paid better.
+Frustrated, Sahu and other drivers in Ranchi staged a strike asking to be paid better.
 But, Sahu says, company officials told them they could hire others from India’s growing army of bike riders instead and could block the strikers from the app.

-This broke the strike – and left Sahu with loans and his dream of college and a job seeming more distant than before.
+This broke the strike – and left Sahu with loans and his dream of college and a steady job seeming more distant than before.

 Sahu is among a growing number of Indians bearing the brunt of the increasing informalisation of work in India.
 The India Employment Report 2024, a study released in March by the International Labour Organization (ILO) and the Institute for Human Development, says that India’s workforce is getting more informalised and that the quality of employment has suffered especially in the aftermath of the COVID-19 pandemic.